LIBOR and other benchmarks

 Interest rate benchmarks

 Interest rate benchmarks play a key role in global financial markets.
 To ensure financial stability, benchmarks which are used extensively must be especially robust.
-Continued reliance of global financial markets on LIBOR poses clear risks to global financial stability.
-As a priority, the FSB is working to ensure a smooth and timely transition by end-2021 away from LIBOR to robust alternative benchmarks that are based on risk-free rates.

 In July 2013, in response to cases of attempted manipulation and declining liquidity in key interbank unsecured funding markets, the FSB established an Official Sector Steering Group (OSSG), which comprises senior officials from central banks and regulatory authorities.
 Through the work of the OSSG, the FSB first published recommendations in 2014 to strengthen confidence in the reliability and robustness of interest rate benchmarks and identify alternative near risk-free rates.
 The FSB, through the OSSG, has worked continuously since then to coordinate action at the international level to encourage and support the transition away from LIBOR to new, more robust, benchmarks.